BITSS-OPA/URAP-week-progress/27-max-spring-22/weekly_reports.md

   - thinking about code holistically
   - R being vector-based and how to efficiently use `tidyverse`, e.g. `across()`
   - working around one dataset in memory vs. multiple datasets

-IIII
+  - variable types: whether to store as 1/0 or TRUE/FALSE, factors, double/integer
+  - variable values/labels, and their relative absence in R compared to Stata
+  - decimal point precision
+  - designing clever equivalency tests
+- `memory.limit()`?
+Is there an actual article explaining the consequences of allocating more memory than is physically available?

-I worked _ hours this week
+I worked 10 hours this week

 ---